 I’m the co-author of a best-selling business book, The NOW Revolution.
 It’s about the impact that social media has on how businesses work today, from the inside out, and the shifts that organizations need to make to stay nimble and relevant.
 It’s probably the professional achievement that I’m most proud of to date, and it’s even being used in some universities as part of their communications curriculum around business management and new media.

-I speak professionally about social business and strategy at dozens of industry conferences and private events every year, and give keynote speeches at many of those.
+I speak professionally about social technology, business and strategy at dozens of industry conferences and private events every year, and give keynote speeches at many of those.
 For more information about my speaking experience and to book me for an event, head over here.

 Why I Do What I Do